tsherif/space-shooter.c/ARCHITECTURE.md

 #### Windows

-On Windows, the first step is to ensure the scheduler supports a granularity of 1ms using [timeBeginPeriod](https://docs.microsoft.com/en-us/windows/win32/api/timeapi/nf-timeapi-timebeginperiod):
+On Windows, the first step is to ensure the scheduler supports a granularity of 1ms using [timeBeginPeriod](https://docs.microsoft.com/en-us/windows/win32/api/timeapi/nf-timeapi-timebeginperiod).

 ```
 bool useSleep = timeBeginPeriod(1) == TIMERR_NOERROR;
 ```

-If so, the game sleeps using [Sleep](https://docs.microsoft.com/en-us/windows/win32/api/synchapi/nf-synchapi-sleep) and updates the calculated elapsed time:
+If so, the game sleeps using [Sleep](https://docs.microsoft.com/en-us/windows/win32/api/synchapi/nf-synchapi-sleep) and updates the calculated elapsed time.

 ```c
 // Sleep if 1ms granularity is supported and the frame ran